 - Patients with recent exposure to antibiotics.

-There are also new beta-lactam/ beta-lactamase inhibitor combinations that came to the market in the United States in the past couple of years, that are effective against carbapenem-resistant Enterobacteriaceae (CRE) and multidrug-resistant Pseudomonas aeruginosa.
+There are also new beta-lactam/ beta-lactamase inhibitor combinations that came to the market in the United States in the past few years, that are effective against carbapenem-resistant Enterobacteriaceae (CRE) and multidrug-resistant Pseudomonas aeruginosa (two very resistant bugs).